openops/mom/README.md

 The popular notion today is that if you work really hard, good things will come.
-This may have been true in an age when the human workforce was responsible for outputting the product that allowed for the supply and thus met the demand.
+This may have been true in an age when the human workforce was responsible for outputting the products that allowed for the supply and thus met the demand.
 Fewer and fewer of us work in jobs where we are responsible for outputting the supply.
 Today most of us sit in front of comupters and preform tasks that perpetuate something which is untangleable.